Tzu Chi Foundation : Master Cheng Yen

 The new building next to the existing center will be used for education purposes and social activities.
 Tzu Chi has a kindergarten operating nearby, and this will be shifted to this new building once completed.
 Apart from this, Tzu Chi will initiate other social activities free of charge or by donation for the general public.
 Activities such as yoga, flower arrangement and artwork will be the first amongst many other social activities in the pipeline.

 It is really awesome to note that all these buildings were built solely from members' donations.
 These are not ordinary buildings but very large and well-designed structures which easily will cost millions of Ringgit (dollars) to build.
-Public donations/fun are only used to purchase other peripherals, and in this case, mainly for the purchase of dialysis machines.

 The iconic greyish buildings of Tzu Chi cannot be missed if one passes by them.
 In addition, the design of all Tzu Chi buildings maintains a standard concept of high sloping roofs, depicting the Chinese character "人" ( rén ) meaning "people".